 All revolutions have two phases: preparing the ground (incubatory and clandestine phase: may take a long time), violent and militant phase (may happen rapidly).
 The basics of preparation are simple: undermine the credibility of the current regime; create expectation of something far superior to replace it.

 The Abbasid revolution gestated over two generations - formulating an ideology and the methods to sell it to as many people as possible.
 The first task was to insist on an (imagined) unified beginning to Islam - chiming with the concept of one God and one Prophet.
 Hence the Umayyads were illegitimate usurpers, and Islam must return to that ideal time when the rule of the Prophet's divinely selected family was unquestioned.
-This had been the position of the party of Ali (Shi'a), which had unsuccessfully challenged the Umayyads on numerous occasions: the most recent being the abortive rebellion of Mukhtar in AD 687, which ended in horror and total disaster for the Shi'a cause.
+This had been the position of the party of Ali (Shi‘is), which had unsuccessfully challenged the Umayyads on numerous occasions: the most significant being the abortive rebellions of Mukhtar in AD 685, which ended in horror and total disaster for the Shi‘i cause, and that of Zaid bin Ali, grandson of Husain, who had survived Karbala as a six-year-old.
+He was killed by the caliph's troops in Kufa.
+HIs followers regarded him as the true fifth Imam, and founded the Zaidi branch of Islam.

 Dawah ("The call", mission) and Dawlah ("The turn", revolution)

 The dawah (call) was for dawlah (revolution): a return to the perfect order of the time of the Prophet, and an end to the tyranny of the Umayyads.
 The Abbasids clandestinely spread the idea that a revolution was coming with the new century - when a new (unspecified) member of the Prophet's family would lead Islam into a new order for the rest of time.
-The Muslim year was approaching 100 (around AD 720).
+The Muslim year 100 was approaching (Year 1 was AD 622 , dated from the flight of Muhammad from Medina).
 Muhammad ibn Ali assumed the title of Imam - used in the Quran to mean a perfect leader.
 The Imam was to be both temporal and spiritual leader.
 Secrecy was vital.
 He communicated only with 12 top leaders (the nuqaba, disciples.
 Four were mawali, the rest Arabs), who spread the message to missionaries throughout the region (the duat) who for 25 years with immense efficiency preached the Abbasid message: the Umayyads were corrupt, and a new leader (Mahdi) was coming.
 An undercover army, composed of disaffected Arabs but including many Iranians, newly-recruited to Islam, was gathering.

 Everyone of course assumed that this leader would be a descendant of Ali - the Abbasids were happy to encourage this, while keeping their own ambition secret.
-It took yet another failed Shi'a rebellion (in Kufa in AD 740) for the community in Khorasan to turn to an alternative descendant of the Prophet to avenge their humiliations and usher in the new era.
+It took another failed Shi‘i rebellion (that of Zaid in Kufa in AD 740, see above) for the community in Khorasan to turn to an alternative descendant of the Prophet to avenge their humiliations and usher in the new era.
 Finally the Abbasids could reveal their hand: the movement was no longer focused on a descendant of Ali.
-The Shi'a accepted that only an Abbasid was fit for the task.
+The Shi‘is accepted that only an Abbasid was fit for the task.
 The actual identity of the new leader, however, was still kept secret.

 When Muhammad ibn Ali died, his son Ibrahim became Imam.
 It was time for the second, military, phase of the revolution.
 Ibrahim's inspired choice to lead it was Abu Muslim - a man of obscure origins, who within a year had established himself as unchallenged leader, and his well-trained army in Khorasan was ready for action (AD 747).
 Beacons were lit across the region.
 The date chosen was September 11 (9/11).
 10,000 warriors from all parts of Khorasan (though only a minority would have known about the Dawah, the true mission of the army) began to assemble at the rallying point - a fearsome sight in their black robes and headgear, riding horses and donkeys, with their black banners and blackened clubs they called kafir kubat ("infidel bashers").
 But this was not to be just another rebellion: Abu Muslim already had detailed plans for the new government that would replace the Umayyads once victory was secured.